0% personal income tax and capital gains tax

 The Bahamas are an English-speaking island nation in the Atlantic, located south-east of Florida.
 They are not a member of the EU and use the Bahamian dollar (BSD), which is pegged 1:1 to the US dollar.

-The Bahamas are generally not suitable for operating companies that are effectively managed from a high-tax country without a genuine relocation.
-In such cases, the risk of a foreign place of management arising in the state of residence may occur.
+The Bahamas is not suitable for operating companies effectively managed from a high-tax country without genuine relocation (risk of foreign place of management).
+The legal system is based on English common law.

 The right structure always depends on your country of residence and your worldwide tax obligations.
 Contact us for an individual assessment.